cid-harvard/vis-toolkit/README.md

 * v0.2 Beta
  * Generic data format as input
  * Couple of more visualizations
- * Code testing and production deployement
+ * Code testing and production deployment

 * v0.3
  * States